 Gating Mode.
-Sets the automixer gating control mode for the input channel 1.
+Sets the automixer gating control mode for specified input channel.
 The possible modes are Normal Gating, Microphone Forced On, or Microphone Forced Off.

 Adpative Threshold.
+This is also referred to as the Adaptive Threshold.
 This allows you to determine when to gate a microphone on based on an estimate of the background noise level.
 The default value is to gate a channel on if it is more than 10 dB louder than the background noise level.
 Values range from 0 to 100 dB.
 To set the Adaptive Threshold, scroll through the Adaptive Threshold range and select the desired Adaptive Threshold by pressing ENTER.

 Manual Threshold.
-Sets the automixer gating threshold for input channel 1.
+Sets the automixer gating threshold for the specified input channel.
 This value is only used if the input set to Manual Gating via the THRESHOLD TYPE option.